pucheng-tan/WordFlow-wiki/Test-Plan-and-Code-Convention/Test-Plan.md

 Due to the complexity of the program, it may be impossible to attempt to test all the lines/paths/blocks.
 We plan to test paths which have higher priority and write a comment to list the tests that have passed, tested but not passed, or have not been tested yet.

-For both black box and white box testing, to solve the problem of infinite number of unit test cases, we reduce the number of testing of equivalent classes.
-If a class has been fully tested, them the test of a similar class could be set as lower priority.
+For both black-box and white-box testing, to solve the problem of an infinite number of unit test cases, we reduce the number of testing of equivalent classes.
+If a class has been fully tested, then the test of a similar class could be set to have a lower priority.

 ### Integration Testing

-We do integration testing between two or multiple components which interacts with each other. integration testing are done by tester after all the single components which are included in the integration testing, have passed the corresponding unit testing.
+We do integration testing between two or multiple components that interacts with each other. integration testing is done by the tester after all the single components which are included in the integration testing, have passed the corresponding unit testing.

 We do integration testing in two levels.
 The first level would be testing between components within a layer.
 The second level would be testing between two adjacent layers.
 We begin the second level integration testing after the first level integration testings within the two layers have all passed.

 ### End-to-End Testing

-we do system test to make sure everything works well together. we only do system test when we have certain confidence in all unit testing and integration testing.
+we do end-to-end testing to make sure everything works well together. we only do end-to-end testing when we have a certain confidence in all unit testing and integration testing.

 ## Testing Plan